NAMlab/panomiX-tool/README.md

 - **Leverage SHAP-based feature interactions** for deeper insights into biological processes.

 ---
-For detailed examples and step-by-step tutorials, visit our [panomiX]([https://szymanskilab.shinyapps.io/panomiX/]).
+For detailed examples and step-by-step tutorials follow our article, and visit our [panomiX](https://szymanskilab.shinyapps.io/panomiX/).